stoplightio/circleci-orbs/README.md

 # Stoplight CircleCI Orbs

+A monorepo of CircleCI orbs built and used by the Stoplight team.

-For more information on orbs, check out https://circleci.com/docs/2.0/orb-intro/
+For more information on orbs, check out https://circleci.com/docs/2.0/orb-intro/.

 ## Orbs